qd-qd/sdk-tutorials/onboarding/chapter-1/1_4-problems-blockchain-solves.md

 tag: fast-track
 ---

-# What problems does Blockchain solve?
+# What Problems Does Blockchain Solve?

 In a sense, the central problem blockchain solves is exactly that: *centrality* - the reliance on a single point of authority, one which simultaneously wields power over many mere users while being a key point of potential systemic weakness.
 However, there are some more specific issues that blockchain was specifically designed to resolve.